richpauloo/word_cloud_app/README.md

 # Read Me

-This is a simple R Shiny App that takes a **.txt** file, tokenizes all words, removes common stop words, calculates term frequency, and plots the result as a word cloud.
+This is a simple R Shiny App that takes a **.txt** file in **UTF-8 encoding**, tokenizes all words, removes common stop words, calculates term frequency, and plots the result as a word cloud.

 Users can: